 Throughout the year, Preventionfocus holds several special events.
 Some increase awareness of important issues and others raise funds to support our programs.
 Still others serve as safe, healthy and fun learning experiences.
 A few are all of those things at once!

 Whether it’s your first 5K or your 500th or you do it alone or part of a group or you run seriously for your best time or treat it as a fun walk, it’s all “okay!”
 USA Track & Field certified 5K course.
 Food and awards after the race.
 Officially timed by “Score This!”
-Takes place on a Saturday morning in late September or early October.
+Takes place on an evening in July in Delaware Park

 To get information on registration or sponsorship, please email us!